Muhliscm/deployed-/telecome_churn_prediction/README.md

 ![image](images/unbalanced.png)

 We can observe that the dataset is unbalanced.
-So we have to focus on sampling to make each class in dependent variable to same ratio Or we can consider matrix like recall to find the performance of the algorithms.
+So SMOTENN is used for sampling

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)